 Nursery Rhymes naturally help young children develop phonemic awareness skills, which are the necessary building blocks that children need explicit instruction in before they can begin to read.

-Some skills you can teach through Nursery Rhymes are:
+Skills you can teach using Nursery Rhymes

 - Sound/Word Discrimination